alphagov/transformation-dashboard/_posts/2000-01-16-business-tax-account.markdown

 scope-of-exemplar: |
-  The new digital self-assessment service will start by allowing users to opt out of receiving paper statements and receive digital alerts instead.
-Like all the other exemplar services it will be built on the new ‘digital tax platform’.
+The new digital self-assessment exemplar service will allow users to opt out of receiving paper statements and receive digital alerts instead.
+Like all the HMRC exemplar services, it will be built on the new digital tax platform.
 The aim is for this exemplar service to save HMRC £800,000 this year by:

-  - persuading 1.3 million customers to opt in to the service
+- persuading 1.3 million customers to opt into the service
-  - stopping 2.5 million letters
+- putting an end to 2.5 million letters
-  - stopping 63,000 calls
+- reducing the number of phone calls placed by 63,000

 anticipated-volume:
   - number  : 10m